Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 In the CNT_ANGL_NURB AND CNT_ANGL_URB there are Nulls, I have changed them to the -1 for calcualtion purposes.

+** In the same way, the process is carried out for the remaining collision types.
+The procedure is repetitive and follows the same sequence of steps.
+The detailed process for each collision type is provided below, under the thick lines. **

 #### Spatial Join for ETED
 Input: new_england_urbanized_areas_township_idty_massTrac_ANGL
 Join: massTRAC_crashes2010